AlbertoLourenco/ALDynamicForm/README.md

 See the object attributes on example project.

-*   NOTE 01: create the FORM var on interface (YOUR_CLASS.h).
-If you don't create the app will crash when keyboard appears.
-*   NOTE 02: add the NSNotificationCenter Observer to get the form values when submited
+*   NOTE: add the NSNotificationCenter Observer to get the form values.